PratyushaRavi/Streamlit_train_classify/README.md

 # Streamlit
 ## The fastest way to build web apps fro Machine Learning and Data science Applications

-So I have built a custom Image classifier web app in which you can:
+So I have built a custom Image classifier web app in which you can:</br>
 -> Upload your image dataset and instantly train a Neural Network  with considerable accuracy with just a click!</br>
 -> You can upload images to instantly get *prediction*</br>